 The Audit and Risk Committee is responsible to review and pre-approve changes to the Policy on an annual basis and to recommend them to the Board for final approval.

 B.5.2 Internal Audit Cycle

-As of the 01 January 2022, the internal audit function will be outsourced to Grant Thornton.
-It is planned to perform 4 audits in 2022 on the following topics:
+As of the 01 January 2022, the internal audit function is outsourced to Grant Thornton.
+It is planned to perform seven audits in 2023 that are applicable on AIE on the following topics: